 Further develops jazz dance technique at the advanced level with an emphasis on connectivity, fluency and mastery of the genre.
-Emphasizes performance style, form, technical ability and choreographic skills at the advanced/preprofessional level.
-Moorpark College faculty has defined Jazz Dance as a family of courses which includes DANC M11A, DANC M11B, DANC M11C, and DANC M11D.
-A student may take a maximum of four (4) courses from a family.
+Emphasizes performance style, form, technical ability and choreographic skills at the advanced/pre-professional level.
+DANC M11A and/or DANC M11B and/ or DANC M11C and/or DANC M11D (either individually or in combination) may be taken a maximum of four (4) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU; UC